shyd553/Xeno-backend/Xeno Assignment Document.md

 ### How the backend works (

 When a store sends its Shopify export (customers/products/orders) to the ingestion endpoint, the backend:
--Creates or identifies the tenant
+Creates or identifies the tenant
--Stores customers, products, and orders in clean, relational tables -Calculates metrics like total revenue automatically -Exposes analytics APIs consumed by the frontend dashboard
+Stores customers, products, and orders in clean, relational tables Calculates metrics like total revenue automatically Exposes analytics APIs consumed by the frontend dashboard

 This separation of ingestion vs. analytics keeps the system modular and easy to extend.